-- (a) All test scenarios must have been executed, results evaluated and approved by the relevant Participant as per the Mobile Number Portability IT Test Plan Industry Guideline G593:2009). - (b) There must be no Severity 1 or Severity 2 Incident Reports outstanding (see section 13.7). - (c) Outstanding Severity 3 Incident Reports must be reviewed and evaluated by the MNP Test Co-ordination Group. - (d) The systems meet the Mobile Number Portability IT Specification, Part 1: Transaction Analysis Industry Guideline (G573.1:2009), and Mobile Number Portability - IT Specification, Part 2: Architecture and Messaging Requirements Industry Guideline (G573.2:2009), and Mobile Number Portability - IT Specification, Part 3 Common Network Industry Guideline (G573.3:2009). - (e) The Test Summary Report has been agreed to by all relevant Participants.
+- (a) All test scenarios must have been executed, results evaluated and approved by the relevant Participant as per the Mobile Number Portability IT Test Plan Industry Guideline G593). - (b) There must be no Severity 1 or Severity 2 Incident Reports outstanding (see section 13.7). - (c) Outstanding Severity 3 Incident Reports must be reviewed and evaluated by the MAG. - (d) The systems meet the Mobile Number Portability IT Specification, Part 1: Transaction Analysis Industry Guideline (G573.1), and Mobile Number Portability IT Specification, Part 2: Architecture and Messaging Requirements Industry Guideline (G573.2), and Mobile Number Portability IT Specification, Part 3 Common Network Industry Guideline (G573.3). - (e) The Test Summary Report has been agreed to by all relevant Participants.